Astatham98/DiscordHydrationBot/README.md

 - [x] Complete command to have user not recieve messages
 - [x] complete timer for each user
 - [ ] Merge into databse to account for bot restarts
+- [ ] Ability for owner to change the channel the bot posts in